Kristianwhittick/blend-pdf/docs/api_knowledge.md

   - Works for some pages but may fail with "cannot dereference pageNodeDict" error
   - Requires ParsePageSelection to format page numbers
   - File-based operation only
+  - **LIMITATION**: Comma-separated selections like "3,2,1" extract pages in document order, not specified order
+  - **Workaround**: Extract pages individually and merge manually for reordering

 ### `api.ParsePageSelection(pageStr string) ([]string, error)`
 - **Status**: ✅ TESTED & WORKING